seijasdz/NodeESandTSBackDemo/README.md

 - Entry point: `src/index.ts` — open this file to see the example server code.
 - Compiler options: `tsconfig.json` — check `outDir`, `module`, and `target` for runtime compatibility.

-If you want, I can also:
-- Add `package.json` scripts directly for you.
-- Run the build and start the server locally and show a short test response.

 Enjoy exploring the example!